kishtarn555/Logic-Sim/README.md

     CON alias2 0 C 0

 # Notes
-If you have further questions,  there's examples in the file called examples.
+If you have further questions,  there are examples in the file called examples.

 The one in the subfolder called PC is a full project with multiple files and complex interactions.
 It emulates a computer.